ilitzkyd/DATASCI207-MLStockForecasting/README.md

 Accurately predicting market behaviour could provide a competitive edge, prompting exploration of machine learning techniques.

 Previous studies have explored traditional (fundamental and technical analysis) and machine-learning based approaches for stock market prediction, with mixed success.
 Stock market prediction is recognized as one of the most relevant, but highly challenging takss in fiancnial research.
-[Add something in here on EMH]

 This project aims to leverage recurrent neural networks (RNNs), specifically LSTM and GRU frameworks, to develop a model for stock price predictions.
 Historical stock price data will be collected, preprocessed and used to train and evaluate LSTM and RNN models.